 Goal One: Enhanced regional solidarity and security This goal is about growing and deepening our partnerships in the North Pacific to support the security of the region.
-In doing this, we recognise the expanded concept of security agreed by Pacific nations in the Boe Declaration which addresses the wide range of security issues in the region, both traditional and non-traditional5.
+In doing this, we recognise the expanded concept of security agreed by Pacific nations in the Boe Declaration which addresses the wide range of security issues in the region, both traditional and non-traditional4.

 The Pacific is stronger when we work together.
 Supporting Pacific unity and collaboration on regional and global issues is a priority for Aotearoa New Zealand.
 Recognising the significant work that others are already doing in the North Pacific, and the limitations of our resources and experience in the North Pacific, we will seek to build collaborative partnerships with key actors in the region.
-We seek to add value to their work by contributing targeted expertise and facilitating greater connections across the Pacific in order to achieve better outcomes at a regional level.
+We seek to add value to their work by contributing targeted expertise, and facilitating greater connections across the Pacific in order to achieve better outcomes at a regional level.

-Goal Two: Increased resilience and well-being This goal is about increasing Palau's ability to cope with external shocks.
-We recognise the serious threat that climate change poses for Palau's ongoing development and well-being.
-That is why supporting Palau to better manage the impact of climate change is at the core of our development work in the region.
+Goal Two: Increased well-being and resilience This goal is about increasing RMI's ability to cope with external shocks.
+We recognise the serious threat that climate change poses for RMI's ongoing development and well-being.
+That is why supporting RMI to better manage the impact of climate change is at the core of our development work in the region.

-We want to support the Government of Palau to achieve low emissions, climate resilient development, sustainable resource management, and good economic governance.
-Supporting better economic governance and sustainable management of resources can help reduce fiscal vulnerabilities and reinforce transparency and accountability for the use of public resources.
-Echoing the core principle of the Sustainable Development Goals to leave no one behind, we will also explore ways to ensure that Palau can better address the needs of women, people with disabilities, and other people and groups at risk of being left behind.
+We want to support the Government of RMI on climate change mitigation, sustainable resource management, and good economic governance.
+Supporting better economic governance and sustainable management of resources can help reduce fiscal vulnerabilities reinforce transparency and accountability for the use of public resources.
+Echoing the core principle of the Sustainable Development Goals (SDGs)5 to leave no one behind, we will also explore ways to ensure that RMI can better address the needs of women, people with disabilities, and other people and groups at risk of being left behind.